alexdovzhanyn/elixium_core/design_rfc.md

 - Scalability needs to be tested with many nodes.
 A potential drawback is that Elixir itself is not enough to make up for inefficiencies in PoW approach and that this can only be solved _architecturally_.
 - At a glance, sharding seems unnecessarily complex.
 Is it actually necessary?
 - Unless we devise a novel way for execution, contracts may not be able to be protected by zero-knowledge.
-They must self-declare, because Elixium needs to know _prior to execution_ that they have enough gas to afford the execution itself.
+They must self-declare, because Elixium needs to know _prior to execution_ that they have enough "gas" to afford the execution itself.
+  - A possible solution would be to have the contract developer commit a set of unspent transaction outputs to the contract, which can not be used for non-contract transactions after being committed.
+This also lends itself well to solving the developer identification problem shown below; a contract developer need not reveal themselves in order to fund a contract, and better yet _contracts can be publically fundable (Potentially a huge win for non-profit organizations that may want to accept contract funding as a donation)_.

 ## Alternative Approaches